Your submission was sent successfully! Close

 Due to internal data privacy regulations some data might always have to be stored on-prem.
 Therefore, implementing hybrid cloud architecture may require introducing a policy management system to make sure confidential data is always secure.

-Is hybrid cloud right
+Is hybrid cloud right for you?

 Hybrid cloud workloads always run where it makes the most sense from an economical standpoint.